 For me, for example, when I'm not careful, my tone tends to suggest “you slacker.”
 “Have you fed the dogs (you slacker)?” or “Have you unpacked your lunchbox (you slacker)?”

 I was working with a client who is so worried that her 12 year old son is not going to make it as an adult in the world that her message seems to always sound like that character in Gulliver's Travels who said things like, “you're doomed, you'll never make it.”
 “What do you have for homework tonight (“you're doomed”?)
 You did great on that test (“but you're still doomed”).

 One of my daughters has a tendency to imply “you idiot” to her tone, though she doesn't REALLY mean it.
 Not always, anyway.
 My spouse's tone implies “seriously, I have to tell you this again?”

 I think you get the picture, here.
 Whatever makes you most frustrated or concerned for your child is likely to come out in your tone without your intention.
 And it's up to you to recognize that, and begin to shift your thoughts about it, so that you can improve your communication.

 To be honest, I work really hard at shifting this, but sometimes it comes out, anyway.
 I'm human, after all.
 But it's a lot better than it used to be, and progress is what we're looking for here, not perfection.

-In the meantime, if this resonates with you, I definitely encourage you to read Diane's article, “How to Apologize When You've Hurt Your Child's Feelings.”
+So if this resonates with you, focus on tone to improve communication with your kids.
+And also, I definitely encourage you to read Diane's article, “How to Apologize When You've Hurt Your Child's Feelings.”